3 Ways Help Your Prayers Can Be Listened to by the Lord

 Prayer is a way for us Christians to maintain a proper relationship with God, especially prayers in the morning and at night.
 Although Brother Zhang insisted on praying every day, he still felt the Lord didn’t listen to his prayer, and he even couldn’t feel His presence.
 When he posted this feeling on the Internet, it aroused an echo among many brothers and sisters.

 To prove Brother Zhang’s words were true, some brothers and sisters also opened their hearts, saying that although each time they said many words to God when they prayed, it was just like they were speaking to themselves or talking to the air.
 And they obviously felt the Lord didn’t listen to their prayers.
 Thus they doubted whether they have been abandoned by the Lord.

 Why doesn’t the Lord listen to our prayer?
-The reasons are as follows:
+We have provided a few reasons for reference.

-Reason 1: We don’t pray to the Lord with our true heart but treat Him as a fool and deceive Him.
+1. Do we pray to the Lord with our true heart or treat Him as a fool and deceive Him?

-Reason 3: There is no work of the Holy Spirit in the church, so the Lord doesn’t listen to our prayers.
+3. Is it because there is no work of the Holy Spirit in the church, so the Lord doesn’t listen to our prayers?

 First, worship God with heart and honesty, speak to Him the true words in our hearts.